samiranrl/Carrom_rl/README.md

 ## To Do

-- Fix Bugs in Server Client Logic
+- Validation and Timing
 - Track Score
 - Initial Formation
 - Better Wells
+- Separate 1 player and 2 player servers
-- Agent
+- Agent (Reachability)

 ## License